Add an AI Chat Widget in 1 Line of JavaScript

 Voice agents pick up phone calls.
 They're great at it.
 But not every customer wants to call.
 Some want to type.
 Some are on a desktop and would rather chat in a corner of the page than dial a number.
+(More on running both channels from one agent in AI agents that handle both SMS and voice.)

 The chat widget is the same agent, talking through a browser instead of a phone.
 Same brain, same knowledge base, same brand voice (well — same personality; no audio voice obviously).
 Embedded in one line of JavaScript.